korningf/aegis-vault/README.md

 # Installation
 ───────────────────────────────────────────────────────────────────────

-# Installation

-Ensure you have installed the prerequisistes (git, tree, pass gnupg, sshpass).
+Ensure you have installed the prerequisistes (ssh, git, tree, gnupg, pass, sshpass).

 ## cygwin